Advantages & Disadvantages of Working for a Startup

-So, if you join a startup, one thing is clear – you would become a great crisis manager.
-If you don’t handle the crisis, there is none who can do that.
-So, you learn faster, better and gradually go toward making yourself an indispensible employee of the organization.
+If you join a startup, one thing is clear – you would become a great crisis manager.
+If you don’t handle the crisis, none can do that.
+So, you learn faster, better, and gradually make yourself an indispensable employee of the organization.
 In big organizations, the chances of making mistakes are very limited.
-People on the top don’t allow you to do things your way, thus you’re always wary of making mistakes as well as making progress and learning a thing or two.
+People on the top don’t allow you to do things your way; thus, you’re always wary of making mistakes and making progress and learning a thing or two.

 Steep learning curve

 As you’re allowed to make mistakes in a startup, you will grow multifold.
-In startup, if you don’t learn you would not be able to decide what would be beneficial for the company in coming future.
+If you don’t learn in a startup, you would not be able to decide what would be beneficial for the company in the coming future.

-Startup environment is unstructured and complex and thus you learn much more than any structured organization.
+A startup environment is unstructured and complex, and thus you learn much more than any structured organization.

 Get to higher rung easily